Team997Coders/mYAGSLSwerve/README.md

+# Configured for FRC Team 997 Swerve Development
-# Yet Another Generic Swerve Library (YAGSL) Example project
+## Yet Another Generic Swerve Library (YAGSL) Example project

 YAGSL is intended to be an easy implementation of a generic swerve drive that should work for most square swerve drives.
 The project is documented